Ben's Toolbox for Logic Pro

 Creates or uses a prepared bus FX workflow with send name, plugin, destination output and send level.
 Ideal for recurring spaces, delays or parallel effects.

-Changes Fade In, Fade Out, Fade Time, and Fade types.
+Changes Fade-In, Fade-Out, Fade-Time, and Fade-Types.
 Times can be set absolutely or changed relatively.
-Fade types include, among others: Out, X, Equal Power and X S.
+Fade types include, but are not limited to: Out, X, Equal Power and X S.

 Hover Actions are context-dependent actions directly in the logic channel strip.
 You move the mouse to a marked location and trigger the appropriate Ben's Toolbox action with a Modifier-Klick.
 This means you don't have to open the Channel Strip manually, search it or select the target slot in a separate window.